New York City Police Department corruption and misconduct: Chokehold of Michael Stewart

 On September 15, 1983, Michael Jerome Stewart was arrested for spray painting graffiti on a wall of Manhattan's First Avenue station.
 He was violent with the officers, ran to the street, lost consciousness and died on September 28, 1983.
-In October 1983, the case went before a grand jury in Manhattan, but was dismissed 7 months later because one of the jurors started private investigations on the case.
-In February 1984, a second grand jury indicted three officers with criminally negligent homicide, assault and perjury, while three other officers were charged with perjury and jury selection started in June 1985.
-On November 24, 1985, all six of the indicted officers were acquitted by a jury.
+In October 1983, the case went before a grand jury in Manhattan, but was dismissed seven months later when a juror was found to have violated court orders by conducting a private investigation into the charges.
+In February 1984, a second grand jury indicted three officers with criminally negligent homicide, assault and perjury, while three other officers were only charged with perjury.
+Jury selection started in June 1985.
+On November 24, 1985, all six of the indicted officers were acquitted at trial.
 In 1987, the eleven involved officers and the MTA were sued for $40 million.
 In August 1990, Stewart's parents and siblings settled out of court for $1.7 million.